Hamburger Menu IconMenu Close Icon

 2. Is it nature and/or nurture?

-Mental illness can be caused by a combination of different factors, including biological and environmental.
+Mental illness can be caused by a combination of different factors, including biological and environmental factors.
 Here are some common factors that can contribute to the development of mental illness:

 The way mental illness unfolds in real life is as follows: Every person is born with wants and needs, and seeks to find pleasure and avoid pain.
 The brain essentially studies the environment and tries to find a way to exist in the world and stay safe.